 CCanberra Data Centre

+What is a Commonwealth cloud?
 Macquarie Government provides secure cloud hosting for the Australian government.
 We specialise in providing cloud services for new Information and Communications Technology (ICT) government projects .
 Our cloud services are built fit for purpose, offering the best value for money while managing asset risk for government agencies and departments.
-We call this ‘commonwealth cloud’, a form of government secure cloud.Cyber Attack
+We call this ‘commonwealth cloud’, a form of government secure cloud.Containers

 DData Centre (or Data Centres)